ArchaeoBasti/BanquetScene/README.md

 # BanquetScene

-This is an interactive 3D view of Assurbanipal's Banquet Scene based on a Structure-from-Motion scan made 3rd of February 2023 at the British Museum.
-Further description will follow when the project is done.
+This project is a cooperation between the Institute of Near Eastern Archaeology of the Free University of Berlin and the Archaeological Institute of the University of Cologne.
+It was supported by the Trustees of the British Museum, who kindly granted us access to the object presented here.
+The scans of the object were carried out in February 2023 and the website was created at the end of 2023.

 ## Installation